Get answers to your questions about the School Counsellor Sponsorship Program.

 Once you submit your application, a confirmation email will automatically be sent to the email address you provided during the application process.
 Please keep a copy of that email for your records.

-If you did not receive a confirmation email, please email the department's sponsored training team via firstname.lastname@example.org
+If you did not receive a confirmation email and have checked your junk folder, please email the department's sponsored training team via firstname.lastname@example.org

 Yes.
-As part of the application process, you will be asked to provide a supporting statement from your principal.
+As part of the application process, you will be asked to provide a supporting statement from your principal along with one other supporting statement from a supervisor or colleague.

-You should use a supervisor or colleague who can comment about your capabilities as a teacher.
-It is recommended that one of your referees be a current school counsellor.
+As well as your principal, you should ask a supervisor or colleague who can comment about your capabilities as a teacher.
+It is encouraged to ask a current school counsellor to support your application.

 Shortlisted applicants will be invited to attend an interview.
-Interviews will be conducted at the department's Oxford Street Office, 1 Oxford Street, Darlinghurst NSW 2010.
-Applicants based in rural and remote locations may request an interview via video conference from the closest departmental office.
-Sponsorships are offered to successful applicants in December for entry into the program at the start of Term 1, the following year.
+Interviews will be conducted at the department's 105 Phillip Street, Parramatta Office.
+Applicants based in rural and remote locations may request an interview via video conference from the closest departmental office or school if you are currently employed by the department.

 The selection process involves a review of your application including your supporting statement, your academic record to date, principal and referee statements and the school education areas that you have nominated.
 Shortlisted applicants will then be invited to attend an interview.